meirmany/Cynomi-TASK/Task-2/README.md

 ## Additional Features or Improvements

-1.Image Size Optimization
+1. Image Size Optimization
 - Minimize Layers: Combine RUN statements to reduce the number of layers.
 - Use a Slim Base Image: Start with a smaller base image like alpine and install only necessary packages.

-2.Security Enhancements
+2. Security Enhancements
 - Run as Non-Root User: Modify the Dockerfile to run the Jenkins agent as a non-root user for improved security.

-3.Logging and Monitoring
+3. Logging and Monitoring
 - Enhanced Logging: Configure the container to provide detailed logs for easier troubleshooting.
 - Monitoring Integration: Integrate with monitoring tools like Prometheus or Grafana to keep track of container performance and availability.